iTwin/itwinjs-core/docs/presentation/Advanced/RulesetVariables.md

 ![Elements' Hierarchy](./media/ruleset-variables/elements-hierarchy.png)

-## Using Variables in ECExpression-based Value
+## Using variables in ECExpression-based value

 Using a ruleset variable in ECExpression-based value makes the value customizable by users.